0.050.09975

 [ + ]

-Holding a Ph.D. in Management Science (in risks and insurance management) from École normale supérieure de Cachan, her research interests focus on risk management and decision-making in different risks and uncertainty contexts as well as public policies.
-Her research combines economic analysis, cost-benefit analysis, survey data analysis, and more recently massive unstructured data analysis.
+She holds a PhD in Management Science (specializing in risk management and insurance) from the École normale supérieure de Cachan.
+Her research focuses on risk management and decision-making in contexts of risk and uncertainty, as well as the design and evaluation of public policies.
+Her work combines economic analysis, cost-benefit analysis, survey data analysis, and more recently, large-scale unstructured data analytics.

-She has published numerous scientific articles, several books and more than 30 reports for government and other organizations.
-She has given more than a hundred conferences and is regularly solicited to speak in the media.
+She has published numerous scientific articles, several books, and more than 40 reports for government and other organizations.
+She has delivered over one hundred conferences and is regularly invited to speak in the media.

 [ - ]